ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 ![Raptor module](img/raptor_module.png)

 In the Page Builder, only the required parameters for each block can be configured.
-Additional, optional settings are available through the Advanced Settings link.
+Additional, optional settings are available through the **Go to advanced settings in Raptor** link.
 It redirects to the respective module configuration in the Raptor Control Panel, where these settings can be adjusted and saved.

 ![Advanced settings](img/advanced_settings.png)

-Each Content, Product, or Commerce recommendation can be added to a landing page using blocks divided into categories:
+Each Content, Product, and Commerce recommendation can be added to a landing page using blocks divided into categories:

 ## Recommendations: Content